 Some methods of marketing include:

 - Social media marketing

 What should come first?

-As well as selling your product or service, marketing should be communicating the personality and values of your brand.
-Don’t just tell your customers what you’re selling.
-Tell them WHY they need these products, and specifically why they need them from YOU.
+See, as well as promoting your services, marketing should be communicating the personality and values of your brand.
+You don’t just want to tell your audience what you’re selling.
+You want to tell them WHY they need it, and specifically why they need them from YOU.

 Making sure branding and marketing work together

 Every aspect of your marketing tactics should be coordinated with your brand.
 This include the tone of voice you use in your ads.
 Whether your marketing campaigns are more serious or friendly or funny.
 Of course the look of any visual marketing should be in line with your branding identity, and use your brand colours, typography and logo.

 The marketing should always fit the brand.
 For example, if you have a luxury brand, having constant sales might dilute the high-end image you’re aiming for.
 Promoting a product for mothers on Pinterest will probably yield higher results than promoting something for teen boys (although I hear the percentage of male users on Pinterest is rising!).
 Having marketing that doesn’t quite follow your branding will send confusing messages to customers and can damage your branding.

 On the other hand, if done well and done consistently, your branding will support your marketing to the extent that it is recognisably a part of your business, without even needing to explicitly say so.
 There’s a reason, for example, that most people can recognise an Apple ad on TV in the first split seconds, before you even see the product.